-Originally from Havana, Cuba, Raul Pineda started his musical career at the age of eight.
-Dazzled by the sounds of drums and percussion, he took lessons with several private teachers, who encouraged him to pursue music as a profession.
+Originally from Havana, Cuba, Raul started his musical career at the age of eight.
+Dazzled by the sound of drums and percussion, he took lessons with several private teachers, who encouraged him to pursue music as a profession.
 After finishing his studies in Cuba, he immigrated to Canada in 2005 and continued his studies at Humber College, where he finished his Degree in “Contemporary Music” in 2010.
-During his time at Humber, he was awarded the Millennium Scholarship and, as a member of the Humber Studio Jazz Ensemble, gained a lot of experience working with world class artists such as Mike Stern, Randy Brecker, Dave Douglas, Labarbera Brothers, Chris Potter and others.
+During his time at Humber, he was awarded the Millennium Scholarship and, as a member of the Humber Studio Jazz Ensemble, gained valuable experience working with world class artists such as Mike Stern, Randy Brecker, Dave Douglas, Labarbera Brothers, Chris Potter and others.
 Today, he teaches and continues performing and recording professionally in the city of Toronto.

 Aaron started playing the piano at the age of 3 and a half.
 He attended the Ontario Conservatory of Music for ten years, where he participated in multiple recitals, concerts, and competitions.
 As a piano student, he won multiple times at the Canadian Music League competition in genres such as pop and classical.
 Through his involvement with piano, he also developed interests in singing and dancing, and was a member of his high school dance team.
 When it comes to piano, Aaron is passionate about teaching and seeing his students succeed.
 He particularly enjoys teaching the classical repertoire, but is happy to teach other genres as well, depending on the interests of his students.